CHIA SEED FALOODA

 9. 1/4 cup slightly toasted almond slivers, chopped

-10. 1 Tbsp. chia seeds soaked in 1/2 cup milk or water plus 2 tsp sugar
+10. 1 Tbsp. chia seeds soaked in water plus 2 tsp sugar

 METHOD